Cold

 “Are you going to kiss me again?” asked Starsky, his voice tight.

 Hutch tugged and Starsky’s foot slid off the table and hit the ground with a thump.
-“Can I?” asked Hutch, looking up at him.
+“Can I?” asked Hutch,

-Starsky shrugged out of his jacket and holster, dropping them behind him.
-Hutch turned his attention to Starsky’s belt.
 This was easier than trying to explain what he couldn’t say.
-It was easier than trying to get Starsky to say something he never would.
+It was easier than trying to get Starsky to say something

 For a few minutes, maybe, he wouldn’t have to think about dead girls, and dead end jobs, and dying dreams.
-He wouldn’t have to think about anything at all.
+He wouldn’t

-Pushing up Starsky’s shirt, Hutch leaned his forehead against Starsky’s warm stomach and wondered why he still felt so damn cold.
+felt so damn cold.
 He felt Starsky’s hands settle on his head.
 He knew how this would go.
-He knew the struggle and welcomed it, because this was what defined their relationship these days, and lust didn’t leave any room for thought.
+He knew the struggle and

 But this time Starsky wasn’t pulling or demanding.
 He wasn’t even asking.
-Starsky’s touch was gentle, his fingers weaving through Hutch’s hair, caressing.
+Starsky’s touch was gentle,

 The affection in those hands made Hutch’s eyes sting, and he abruptly wrapped his arms around Starsky’s hips.

 Starsky stumbled, and Hutch felt the couch rock as Starsky caught himself with both hands braced on the back of it.
-He tightened his grip, pressing his cheek into Starsky’s belly.
-He could feel a heart beating, but he didn’t know whose it was.
+He tightened

 “Hey, hey,” said Starsky.
 His hands settled on Hutch’s shoulders and pushed him away.